Introduction (What is an RSS feed)

 Adding the widget to the sidebar:

-- Login the WordPress back-end and navigate to Appearance –> Widgets
+- Login to the WordPress back-end and navigate to Appearance –> Widgets

 - From here drag the text widget to the active widgets